 It would be such a shame to stay only in one bar.
-(When I moved from Madrid, I took this impulsion with me: never more than 1 drink in the same bar).
+(When I moved from Madrid, I took this impulsion with me: never more than 1 drink in the same bar!).

 Some of the most popular clubs in La Latina are:

-Best Neighborhood To Stay in Madrid for Luxury Holidays
+Best Madrid Neighborhoods for Luxury Holidays

 1. Barrio de Salamanca

 Salamanca is Madrid’s “poshest”, more exclusive neighborhood.

-Some of Madrid’s finest restaurants are at home in Barrio de Salamanca which offer very chic dining options with the finest Iberian products.
+Some of Madrid’s finest restaurants are at home in Barrio de Salamanca which offers very chic dining options with the finest Iberian products.

 The most expensive and exclusive streets are Calle de Serrano, Calle de Goya, and Calle de Velásquez.